jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 *Verify the XC Nodes health.

-*Configure Network Connect to connect the networks behind the on-prem XC Node and the AWS XC Node.
+*Configure Network Connect to connect the Data Center networkto the AWS Network.

 *Test connectivity and configure Enhance Firewall for network security

 *Review network security events in the XC console.

 **Narrative:**
-Now that your XC Node is provisioned, it's time to verify, explore the XC Console and set up Network Connect to establish secure connectivity between the On-prem and AWS networks.
+Now that your XC Node is provisioned, it's time to verify, explore the XC Console and set up Network Connect to establish secure connectivity between the Data Center and AWS networks.
 After the setup is complete, you will test connectivity and verify network security.